For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you're in a shared house with both full-time students and non-students, you'll get a council tax bill through the door each month.
 However, only the non-student tenants will have to pay it, as full-time students are still exempt.

-So, if all of you are full-time students apart from one person who's not, they'll have to pay the bill themselves.
+So, if all of you are full-time students apart from one person, they'll have to pay the bill themselves.
 That said, they will receive a single-person discount of 25%.

 Qualifying for council tax exemption